hoodunit/purescript-payload/README.md

 ### Client

-Given an API spec, Payload can automatically derive client functions for calling the API.
-The client functions take typed values as parameters, encode them into an HTTP request, and then decode the response into typed response values.
-If the response has a 2xx status code, it is treated as a successful API response and the client attempts to decode it into the type given in the spec.
-For other responses the client will return an error containing the full response.
+Given an API spec, Payload can automatically derive a type-safe client for calling the API.
+As Payload servers require an API spec, this means that e.g. full stack Payload applications automatically have client functions for calling the API.
+But Payload API clients are not limited to Payload applications.
+Clients can also be created for other external APIs by simply writing an API spec for the parts of the API that the application uses and then deriving a client using Payload.

 A client is created by passing the API spec to [mkClient](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Client#v:mkClient) or [mkGuardedClient](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Client#v:mkGuardedClient).
 The client is a record mirroring the shape of the server handler record, but with client functions instead of handlers.
 The client functions accept a record of API parameters identical to the one received by the server handler functions.